eigerco/polka-storage/rfcs/005-deal-parameters.md

 The storage provider client will mostly stay the same, only adding an interface to retrieve deal parameters.

-The storage provider server will check the proposed deal parameters to see if the values fall within what they accept and process deals in the same way.
+The storage provider server will check the proposed deal parameters, by getting them from the chain, to see if the values fall within what they accept and process deals in the same way.
-New config values will need to be added to the server so that the storage provider can supply the deal parameters.
-These values should align with what is registered on-chain.
-This means that whenever the storage provider server is (re)started, it should check that the given deal parameters align with what is stored on-chain and update the values if this is not the case.
+To update the deal parameters during runtime a privileged RPC endpoint will be added.
+Ideally, there would be a control interface for the storage provider to change these values.

 <details open>